Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 When a scan is complete, Invicti emails you a summary of the results and a link to access the scan results directly.

-You can also access the scan results by following these steps in Invicti:
+You can also access the scan results by following these steps in Invicti Platform:

-2. Click on the target for the relevant scan.
+- Click the target for the relevant scan.

-1. The Scan details page opens.
-Use the tabs to view the scan results information.
+The Scan details page opens.
+Use its tabs to review the scan results.

 For recurring scans, only the latest scan result for a specific target appears when you open the scan.
 In contrast, if you run multiple scans manually, each result appears separately.